-In order to configure the MACE into an Approved mode, the Module Configuration service must be used to ensure Red Keyloading is enabled and the following parameters are disabled.
+In order to configure the MACE into an Approved mode, the Module Configuration service must be used to ensure the following parameters are disabled.

 - 1. Motorola Data Communication Over The Air Rekeying (MDC OTAR)

 - 2. Key Loss Key (KLK) generation

+- 3. Red Keyloading

-- 3. Infinite UKEK Retention
+- 4. Infinite UKEK Retention

 Additionally, the MACE supports "drop-in algorithms" via the Program Update service.
 Drop-in algorithms may be added or removed from the MACE independent of the base FW.
-In order to remain in the Approved mode, only Approved and Allowed algorithms should be used; in particular AES-256 (Cert #819 and #1295).
+In order to remain in the Approved mode, only Approved and Allowed algorithms are loaded into the MACE; in particular AES-256 (Cert #819 and #1295).